The science of candles

 Candles have been used for lighting since ancient times.

-candle, combustion, burning with flame, plasma, combustion product, thermodynamics, fast, wick, wax, flame front, flame, heat release, oxygen, hydrogen, coal, carbon dioxide, water vapour, reaction, physics
+candle, combustion, burning with flame, plasma, combustion product, thermodynamics, fast, wick, wax, flame front, flame, heat release, oxygen, hydrogen, coal, carbon dioxide, water vapor, reaction, physics

 Knallgas is the mixture of hydrogen and oxygen.
 It will explode when ignited.

 Colorless, odorless, heavier-than-air gas.
 Necessary for the photosynthesis of plants.